cogent3/cogent3/doc/scripting_guidelines.rst

 4. Run and print help text::

-	python /home/pycogent_user/my_cogent_script.py -h
+	python /home/pycogent_user/pycogent_script_template.py -h

 5. Run script -- ``Hello World!`` will be printed to the terminal::

-	python /home/pycogent_user/my_cogent_script.py
+	python /home/pycogent_user/pycogent_script_template.py

 You've now got a working PyCogent script.
 You can continue working with this script to add the functionality you're interested in.
 See the `optparse documentation <http://docs.python.org/library/optparse.html>`_ documentation for discussion of how to create options, as well as the `example script <./scripting_guidelines.html#countseqs>`_ provided below.

 General notes on designing command line interfaces
 --------------------------------------------------

-Design convenient command line interfaces.
-The goal of your interface is to make things easy for the user (who is often you).
+**Design convenient command line interfaces.** The goal of your interface is to make things easy for the user (who is often you).
 This section covers some guidelines for how to do that.

-If your script is difficult to work with, or has requirements that are not intuitive for users who frequently work with command line applications, people won't use your code.
-Have people who are better programmers than you interact with your command line interface and give you feedback on it.
+**Have people who are better programmers than you interact with your command line interface and give you feedback on it.** If your script is difficult to work with, or has requirements that are not intuitive for users who frequently work with command line applications, people won't use your code.

-If there are tasks that are automatable, automate them.
-For example, if you can make a good guess at what an output file should be named from an input file and a parameter choice, do that and use it as the default output path (but allow the user to overwrite it with a command line option).
+**If there are tasks that are automatable, automate them.** For example, if you can make a good guess at what an output file should be named from an input file and a parameter choice, do that and use it as the default output path (but allow the user to overwrite it with a command line option).

-Define sensible default values for your command line options.
-If most of the time that a script is used it will require a parameter to be set to a certain value, make that value the default to simplify the interface.
+**Define sensible default values for your command line options.** If most of the time that a script is used it will require a parameter to be set to a certain value, make that value the default to simplify the interface.

-Have the user specify named options rather than positional arguments.
-The latter are more difficult to work with as users need to remember the order that they need to be passed.
+**Have the user specify named options rather than positional arguments.** The latter are more difficult to work with as users need to remember the order that they need to be passed.
 PyCogent scripts do not allow positional arguments by default, but if you must use them you can override this behavior by setting ``script_info['disallow_positional_arguments'] = False``.
 Note that this contradicts what the ``optparse`` docs say - we disagree with their comment that all required options should be passed as positional arguments.

-Avoid making assumptions about how a script will be run.
-Perhaps most importantly, don't assume that the script will be run from the same directory that the script lives in.
+**Avoid making assumptions about how a script will be run.** Perhaps most importantly, don't assume that the script will be run from the same directory that the script lives in.
 Users often want to copy executables into a centralized directory on their system (e.g., ``/usr/local/bin``).
 Facilitate that by not requiring that the script is run from a specific location.
 If you rely on data files, you have other options such as having users set an environment variable that defines where data files live on the system.
 Test your script from multiple locations on the file system!

 Designing PyCogent command line interfaces
 ------------------------------------------